medhaupadhyay/Micropayment-Channel-Public-Website/index.md

 • Login with MetaMask and connect your account <br>
 • Under ”Create New Channel”, enter your MetaMask address as the ”Sender Wallet Address” <br>
 • Enter the ”Receiver Wallet Address”; this is the account you will be sending Ethereum to <br>
+• Enter the "Deployment Amount"; this is the initial amount that will be stored in the payment channel as soon as it is opened <br>
+• Enter the "Expiration Time"; if the amount of time specified passes and the receiver does not cash out their payments, the Ethereum will be returned to the sender <br>
+• Click "Save Address"; a popup should appear so that user can confirm the input is correct <br>
 • Click "Deploy Contract" <br>
 • Check your MetaMask account and click on the transaction that just occurred <br>
 • Click "View on Etherscan" and copy the contract address; keep this for your records <br> <br>